 - A compliance tool kit that manages retention and legal holds.
 Audit history and the ability to proactively identify missing and expired documents should also be parts of the compliance feature set

-# 4 – Compliance and governance
+# 4 – Compliance and governance in a paperless world

 Every company must have a retention program and should follow it.
 One of the easiest ways to reduce paper in your organization is to follow your retention schedule.
 If it’s time to get rid of it, then get rid of it.
 Your information governance program should help you shift to paperless.
 If digital is acceptable for regulatory agencies and auditors then consider making the switch from paper to digital and disposing of the paper documents as quickly as possible.

 While a completely paperless business may remain a goal most businesses don’t quite achieve there is no reason not to follow these four tips because you’ll reduce paper, improve processes and have a more efficient business.
 As for Bigfoot the most recent sighting was earlier this month, so someone must have heard about a paperless business.